Frequently Asked Questions

 How long does it take to get a Credit Licence?

 When QED Risk Services prepares documentation and lodges your application with ASIC, we can tell you when it is given to an analyst.
-After lodging and managing over 400 Credit Licences, we know all the analysts and can give you more of an idea.
+After lodging and managing over 500 Credit Licenses, we know all the analysts and can give you more of an idea.
+At QED Risk Services, we are in regular contact with ASIC to check on our clients' applications, and fight for their Credit Licenses to be approved.